 How to harvest: Just pick the leaves as you need them.

 This is one of the hardiest herbs that require little to no care.
 It’s a plant that loves plenty of sunlight and is sensitive to overwatering due to it being very drought-resistant.
 You should only water it once a week or when the surface of the soil feels dry.
-The weekly rain in our tropical climate could mean you may not even need to water it at all – just ensure it has well-drained soil and large drainage holes at the bottom of the pot.
-You can buy the plant from nurseries or regrow them from cuttings.
+The weekly rain in our tropical climate could mean you may not even need to water it at all – just ensure it has well-drained soil and large drainage holes in the bottom of the pot.
+You can buy the plant from some of the best plant nurseries in Malaysia or regrow them from cuttings.